Ramiro Valdés Menéndez

 Ramiro Valdés Menéndez (born 28 April 1932) is a Cuban politician.
 He became a Government Vice President in the 2009 shake-up by Raúl Castro.

 Biography

 A veteran of the Cuban Revolution, Valdés fought alongside Fidel Castro at the attack on the Moncada Barracks in 1953 and was a founding member of the 26th of July Movement.
+He was one of the revolutionaries on the Granma expedition and one of the 12 who survived the initial landing.
 He has been a member of the Politburo of the Communist Party of Cuba since October 1965, and has held many important governmental posts, including those of Interior Minister and Vice-Prime Minister.
 On 31 August 2006, he was named Minister of Informatics and Communications.

-In 1960, he was a member of Raul Castro delegation that visited Czechoslovakia where he received intelligence training.
+In 1960, he was a member of Raúl Castro delegation that visited Czechoslovakia where he received intelligence training.

 He is the father of the Cuban composer Ramiro Valdés Puentes, awarded Cuba's First National Prize of Composition, who currently lives in Miami and in 2004 was the protagonist of a Telemundo 51 news series titled "The Commander's Son".